-- Make-Up Exams are only possible if a student has a legitimate health emergency (serious illness, not a cold) or serious extenuating circumstances (refer to grievance policy below.)
-Documentation of the emergency must be provided by a physician on their letterhead, with their signature and contact information.
-Dr. Leinninger reserves the right to contact the physician regarding the illness/condition that caused the student to miss the exam. - If you unexpectedly miss an exam, Contact Dr. Leinninger within 24 hours of the exam.
+- Make-Up Exams are only possible if a student: has a legitimate health emergency (serious illness, not a cold); serious extenuating circumstances (refer to grievance policy below); or for individual students celebrating an official religious holiday on the original exam date (see Religious Holiday Calendar).
+Documentation of medical emergencies / situations must be provided by a physician on their letterhead, with their signature and contact information.
+Dr. Leinninger reserves the right to contact the physician regarding the illness/condition that caused the student to miss the exam.
+For assessments that overlap with Religious Holidays, students must make ADVANCE arrangements with Dr. Leinninger to schedule make-up options. - If you unexpectedly miss an exam due to an emergency beyond your control or reasonable ability to provide advance notice then contact Dr. Leinninger within 24 hours of the exam.
 Make-ups will be negotiated solely with Dr. Leinninger.
 Note that a make-up exam may not be the same as the exam given during the normal exam period.
 Instructors reserve the right to use an alternate exam.